enii040/enii040.github.io/index.md

 - Using modular functions to promote reusability and scalability.
 - Incorporating rigorous testing to validate outputs at every stage.

-Libraries I used include: Pandas, NumPy, Matplotlib, Plotly, as well as learned
+Libraries I used include: Pandas, NumPy, Matplotlib, Plotly, as well as used Mapbox for map visualisations.